Sagar-Soneja/Sudoku/README.md

 # sudoku
-this is an application of path finding algorithm in real time using python it is automatic solution of famous game sudoku using path finding algorithm
+this is an application of Backtracking algorithm in real time using python it is automatic solution of famous game sudoku using Backtracking algorithm